sclinede/blood_contracts-instrumentation/README.md

 First argument is a String or Regex which will be checked against all Refinement types.
 The second argument is the actual "instrument".

-The simplest instrument is just a lambda with 1 argument _session_, but you may face advanced curcumstances, then you could implement "instrument" as an object.
+The simplest instrument is just a lambda with 1 argument _session_, but in advanced case, you could implement "instrument" as a class.

 For example, we use [Yabeda](https://github.com/yabeda-rb/yabeda) for instrumentation.
 So you could introduce Yabeda instrument for that: